roboticsdchs/DCHS_Robotics/docs/Hardware/Start_with_Hardware.md

 To learn how to use Git I recommend watching and reading about [The Missing Semester's](https://missing.csail.mit.edu/2020/version-control/) lecture on Git but if you don't have the patience or time you can read [this article](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/) and learn the basics.

 Learning how to use the text editor you chose is very dependiant on which one you chose.
-If you decided to use vim I reccomend watching and reading about [The Missing Semester's](https://missing.csail.mit.edu/2020/editors/) lecture on Vim, playing [Vim Adventures](https://vim-adventures.com), watching Vim screencasts you can find some at [Vimcasts](http://vimcasts.org), and looking at othere people's vimrc's you can find many on GitHub, here is [mine](https://github.com/N1H1L0/.dotfiles/blob/main/vim/vimrc).
-As for the othere text editors to learn the basics of Visual Studio Code look at [this](https://code.visualstudio.com/docs/getstarted/introvideos), for Notepad ++ look at [this](https://npp-user-manual.org/docs/getting-started/), for Sublime Text look at [this](https://sublime-text-unofficial-documentation.readthedocs.io/en/latest/basic_concepts.html).
+If you decided to use vim I reccomend watching and reading about [The Missing Semester's](https://missing.csail.mit.edu/2020/editors/) lecture on Vim, playing [Vim Adventures](https://vim-adventures.com), watching Vim screencasts you can find some at [Vimcasts](http://vimcasts.org), and looking at other people's vimrc's you can find many on GitHub, here is [mine](https://github.com/N1H1L0/.dotfiles/blob/main/vim/vimrc).
+As for the other text editors to learn the basics of Visual Studio Code look at [this](https://code.visualstudio.com/docs/getstarted/introvideos), for Notepad ++ look at [this](https://npp-user-manual.org/docs/getting-started/), for Sublime Text look at [this](https://sublime-text-unofficial-documentation.readthedocs.io/en/latest/basic_concepts.html).
 If you are using a different text editor or need more resources look on [Google](https://www.google.com) there are plenty of resources out there that will help you and if you are really struggling you could always ask someone else in the club.

 To learn python I recommend the [Python for Everybody](https://www.coursera.org/specializations/python) course for a good basic overview.
-For a more advanced understanding of python I recommend really just using it in projects and looking at othere people's projects on GitHub.
+For a more advanced understanding of python I recommend really just using it in projects and looking at other people's projects on GitHub.

 To learn the Arduino IDE and the Arduino language I recommend [Paul McWhorter's Arudino Lessons](https://www.youtube.com/playlist?list=PLGs0VKk2DiYx6CMdOQR_hmJ2NbB4mZQn-).

-###### If you need help with any part of this feel free to ask anothere member of the club.
+###### If you need help with any part of this feel free to ask another member of the club.

 <!-- LINKS -->
 [FUSION 360]: https://www.autodesk.com/products/fusion-360/overview